bbaldino/rtp-parse/Notes.md

 a bit annoying but not a huge deal.
 But that made me wonder if packet type should also be passed to sync?
 I think as long as nothing uses that "dynamically" we can leave it out.

+### RTP packets

+Two approaches I'm considering when dealing with RTP packets:

+- Parse things completely (i.e. read/copy header fields into a header struct)
+- Keep a contiguous buffer (perhaps split views via Bytes) and for things like the header use a "lens" approach (where reads/writes index into the buffer directly)

+The first approach simplifies things quite a bit, I think, but the performance implications are unclear.
+So I think some amount of investigation into both styles and some comparisons are needed.